sophcon/wutzdoin-modesto/_sections/home-04-upload-flyer.md

 url-css: "text-white"
 css: bg-dark-3
 ---
 We curate flyers once a week, but why wait?
-Submit a flyer, give us the deets, and we'll make sure you’re being promoted just as fast as you can say Wutzdoin!
+Submit a flyer, give us the deets, and we'll make sure you’re being promoted just as fast as you can say Modesto Reboot!